arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{bmatrix}.
 $$

-$P$ renders the entire scene in perspective on the image plane even though we humans, and cameras, can not perceive the whole scene.
-This limitation or *field of view* is modeled by a 3D view volume in front of the camera.
-Points and triangles outside the bounding region are filtered out before projection to the screen.
+$P$ renders the entire scene in perspective on the image plane even though we humans and cameras can not perceive the whole scene.
+This limitation or *field of view* is modeled by a 3D solid region in front of the camera.
+Points and triangles outside the field of view are filtered out before projecting to the screen.

 Filtering out points and triangles outside the view volume potentially eliminates a lot of extra work and unwanted artifacts.
 For instance, without a near plane the rendered output might exhibit [z-fighting][2].
-Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].
+Choosing the near plane so it is not too close to the eye/camera (at a distance smaller than floating point precision), and keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].

 Presentations of image projection in books and course notes/videos focus on two main types of view volumes: the *view frustum* and the *orthographic view volume*.